Amity University-Noida B.Tech Admissions 2026

 How to Score 200+ in JEE Main 2026 Exam?
 Achieving a score above 200 in the JEE Main 2026 is hard, but it can be done.
-Knowing how to score 200+ in JEE Main 2026 exam can help you go in the top 5–7% and get you into good NITs, IIITs, and GFTIs.
-To achieve that, you will have to be focused, dedicated, and have a solid knowledge of Physics, Chemistry, and Math.
+Knowing How to Score 200+ in JEE Main 2026 Exam can help you go in the top 5–7% and get you into good NITs, IIITs, and GFTIs.
+To achieve that, you will have to be focused and dedicated and have a solid knowledge of Physics, Chemistry, and Math.

 This Story also Contains

 The answer depends upon how well you prepared for the JEE Mains exam 2026.JEE Main is a highly competitive exam; many candidates appeared for it.
 It tests the knowledge of Physics, Chemistry, and Maths syllabi based on 11th and 12th classes.
 It can seem challenging due to the vast JEE Mains syllabus and the difficulty level of questions.
 However, 150 to 200 and 200+ are good scores in JEE Mains to get admission in a reputable college.
-Lets dive in this article “How to score 200+ in JEE Mains 2026 exam”.
+Let's dive into this article, “How to score 200+ in JEE Mains 2026 exam”.

 5. JEE Main 2026: Keep balance